 Creation of Easements: Developer hereby grants the County a non-exclusive perpetual easement upon and across the property described in Exhibit B. The purpose of the easement is to allow the County to access, inspect, clean, repair and maintain the Stormwater Improvements; however, the creation of the easement does not expressly or implicitly impose on the County a duty to so inspect, clean, repair or maintain the Stormwater Improvements or any appurtenant improvements until the time of County acceptance of the Stormwater Improvements.

-County’s Rights and Obligations: Any time the County determines, in the sole exercise of its discretion, that the Stormwater Improvements have not been properly cleaned, maintained, or otherwise kept in good repair, the County shall give reasonable notice of such to the responsible Party and its successors and assigns.
+County’s Rights and Obligations: Any time the County determines, in the sole exercise of its discretion, that the Stormwater Improvements have not been properly cleaned, maintained, or otherwise kept in good repair, the County shall give reasonable notice of such to the Developer and its successors and assigns.
 The notice shall provide a reasonable time to correct the problems.
-Should the responsible parties fail to correct the specified problems, the County may enter upon the property described in Exhibit B to perform the needed work and shall have the right to seek reimbursement from the responsible for its actual costs and expenses in performing the work.
+Should the responsible parties fail to correct the specified problems, the County may enter upon the property described in Exhibit B to perform the needed work and shall have the right to seek reimbursement from the responsible parties for its actual costs and expenses in performing the work.
 Notice shall be effective to the above by the County’s deposit of the same into the regular United States mail, postage pre-paid.
 Notwithstanding the foregoing, this Agreement does not expressly or implicitly impose on the County a duty to inspect, construct, clean, repair or maintain the Stormwater Improvements.

 Actual Costs and Expenses: The Developer agrees and covenants, for itself and its successors and assigns, that it will reimburse the County for its actual costs and expenses incurred in the process of completing construction of, cleaning, maintaining, or repairing the Stormwater Improvements or non-structural vegetated areas pursuant to the provisions of this Agreement.